-C-shell Script Input Description Scope run met aq .csh met aq coupled .input Compares AQ and MET data.
-Creates a spatial plot of correlation and a timeseries plot of bias.
+C-shell Script Input Description Scope run_met_aq .csh met_aq_coupled .input Compares AQ and MET data.
+Creates a spatial plot of correlation and a time series plot of bias.
 Note that you need to setup both MET and AQ models and define the MET variables and the AQ species and network of interest.
-AQS; O 3 ; single MET/AQ simulation pair run pave overlay .csh pave overlay .input Creates a data file that can be used by the program bldoverlay to create an overlay file.
+AQS; O 3 ; single MET/AQ simulation pair run_pave_overlay .csh pave_overlay .input Creates a data file that can be used by the program bldoverlay to create an overlay file.
 This file can be used in PAVE to overlay over CMAQ model output.
-Hourly data only. single network; hourly species only; single simulation run plot spatial .csh plot spatial .input Plots the observed value, model value, and difference between the model and obs for each site.
-Multiple values for a site are averaged to a single value for plotting purposes. multiple networks; single species; single simulation run scatterplot .csh scatterplot .input Creates a single model vs. obs scatterplot.
+Hourly data only. single network; hourly species only; single simulation run_plot_spatial .csh plot_spatial .input Plots the observed value, model value, and difference between the model and obs for each site.
+Multiple values for a site are averaged to a single value for plotting purposes. multiple networks; single species; single simulation run_scatterplot .csh scatterplot .input Creates a single model vs. obs scatterplot.
 This script will plot a single species from up to three networks on a single plot.
-Summary statistics are also included on the plot. multiple networks; single species; multiple simulations run scatterplot MtoM scatterplot MtoM .input Creates a single model-to-model scatterplot.
-Note : the model points correspond to network's site locations only. multiple networks; single species; multiple simulations run scatterplot single .csh scatterplot single .input Creates a scatter plot for a single network that includes more specific statistics than run_scatterplot.csh. single network; single species; multiple simulations
+Summary statistics are also included on the plot. multiple networks; single species; multiple simulations run_scatterplot_MtoM .csh scatterplot_MtoM .input Creates a single model-to- model scatterplot.
+Note : The model points correspond to network's site locations only. multiple networks; single species; multiple simulations run_scatterplot_single .csh scatterplot_single .input Creates a scatter plot for a single network that includes more specific statistics than run_scatterplot.csh. single network; single species; multiple simulations

-C-shell Script Input Description Scope run scatterplot skill .csh scatterplot skill .input Creates a forecast skill scatter plot.
-The script is designed to work specifically with O 3 . all AQS networks; O 3 ; single simulation run soccerplot soccerplot .input Creates a soccerplot for one or more species over one or more networks.
+C-shell Script Input Description Scope run_scatterplot_skill .csh scatterplot_skill .input Creates a forecast skill scatter plot.
+The script is designed to work specifically with O_3 . all AQS networks; O 3 ; single simulation run_soccerplot .csh soccerplot .input Creates a soccerplot for one or more species over one or more networks.
 Criteria and goal lines are plotted in such a way as to form a "soccer goal" on the plot area.
-Two statistics are then plotted, Bias [NMB (normalized mean), FB (fractional), or NMdnB (normalized median)] on the x-axis and Error [NME(normalized mean), FE(fractional), or NMdnE(normalized median)] on the y-axis.
-The better the performance of the model, the closer the plotted points will fall within the "goal" lines. multiple network; multiple species; multiple simulations run stacked barplot .csh stacked barplot .input Data are averaged for SO 4 , NO 3 , NH 4 , EC, OC and PM {2.5} for the model and observed values.
-Averages are then plotted on a stacked bar plot, along with the percent of the total PM {2.5} that each species comprises.
-STN or SEARCH; species predefined; multiple simulations run stats plots stats plots .input Generates a series of spatial plots of NMB, NME, FB, FE and Correlation.
-CSV files with additional domain and site specific statistics are included as well. multiple networks; single species; single simulation
+Two statistics are then plotted: Bias [NMB (normalized mean), FB (fractional), or NMdnB (normalized median)] on the x-axis and Error [NME (normalized mean), FE (fractional), or NMdnE (normalized median)] on the y-axis.
+The better the performance of the model, the closer the plotted points will fall within the "goal" lines. multiple network; multiple species; multiple simulations run_stacked_barplot .csh stacked_barplot .input Data are averaged (mean or median) for SO 4 , NO 3 , NH 4 , EC, OC, and PM {2.5} for the model and observed values.
+Averages are then plotted on a stacked bar plot, along with the percent of the total $PM{2.5}$ that each species constitutes.
+STN or SEARCH; species predefined; multiple simulations run_stats_plots .csh stats_plots .input Generates a series of spatial plots of NMB , NME , FB , FE , and Correlation .
+CSV files with additional domain- and site-specific statistics are also included. multiple networks; single species; single simulation

-C-shell Script Input Description Scope run timeseries timeseries .input Creates a timeseries plot.
-With multiple sites, the sites are time averaged to create a single plot.
-Also plots the bias and error between the obs and model.
+C-shell Script Input Description Scope run_timeseries .csh timeseries .input Creates a time series plot.
+With multiple sites; the sites are time averaged to create a single plot.
+Also plots the bias and error between the obs and model. single network; single species; multiple simulations

-7.3 Creating a New Project
+7.3 Creating a New Analysis Project

-Creating a new project requires the same basic steps for the MET and AQ models.
-When you create your own projects, we recommend that you utilize this same structure of naming your directories after your projects.
-In order to run analysis, you must already have populated the database with the new project, see Section 6.4 and 6.5.
+Creating a new analysis project requires the same basic steps for both the MET and the AQ models.
+When you create your own analysis projects, we recommend that you utilize the structure of naming your directories after your projects (described earlier).
+To run analyses, you must already have populated the database with the new project (see Sections 6.4 and 6.5).
 To create a new analysis project, follow these basic steps: